Location Management

 Best practices

-Create under the correct merchant – pass the right
+Create under the correct merchant.
+Pass the correct

 merchantId

-so dashboards roll up by store.Disable before delete – prevents accidental new payments during decommissioning.
+so dashboards roll up by store.Disable before delete.
+This prevents accidental new payments during decommissioning.

 tenderTypes

-from its parent location unless you override them on the terminal object itself.
+from its parent location unless you override them on the terminal, and a location may inherit merchant defaults if you omittenderTypes

 Child pages